slopezpereyra/jnet/readme.md

 # Neurulia

-A neural network from scratch with the good old MNIST dataset.
+A neural network from scratch using Julia